 Assistant Professor of Art

-Dr. Molnar paints fractured space, pitting continents of pattern against one another as a mirror for societal structure.
+Professor Molnar paints fractured space, pitting continents of pattern against one another as a mirror for societal structure.
 Her recent paintings derive from maps of politically charged and historically rich places, both real or imagined.
 The patterns she uses refer to specific memories and histories, drawing from embroidery, quilts and other textiles, wallpaper, and tile.
-Dr. Molnar is captivated by our everyday encounters with pattern in spaces like bathrooms and kitchens, the centers of care for the body and the often-invisible labor of women.
+Luca is captivated by our everyday encounters with pattern in spaces like bathrooms and kitchens, the centers of care for the body and the often-invisible labor of women.

 - M.F.A, Studio Art, New York University

 Luca Molnar was born in Budapest, Hungary, and most recently lived and worked in Jersey City, NJ.
 She received her MFA in Studio Art from NYU and her BA in Studio Art with high honors from Dartmouth College.
 Molnar has held teaching appointments at NYU, Dartmouth College, and the Governor's School of North Carolina.
 Her paintings depict fractured space and argue for work that is grounded in the decorative yet political.
 Molnar is a painter, most days.

 Areas of Expertise

 - 2019 Mana BSMT Mural Project, Mana Contemporary, Jersey City, New Jersey

 - 2017 giornata, 80WSE Gallery, New York, New York

 - 2014 A Familiar Frontier, Jaffe-Friede Gallery, Hanover, New Hampshire